SmokinCaterpillar/pypet/doc/source/tutorial.rst

 Parameters stored under *config* do not specify the outcome of your simulations but only the way how the simulations are carried out.
 For instance, this might encompass the number of cpu cores for multiprocessing.
-In fact, the environment from above did add the config data we specified before to the trajectory:
+In fact, the environment from above has already added the config data we specified before to the trajectory:

     >>> traj.config.multiproc